craftercms/docs/source/reference/modules/engine/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^
 Spring Configuration
 ^^^^^^^^^^^^^^^^^^^^
 Each project can have it's own Spring application context.
-Just as with site-config.xml, beans can be overwritten using the following locations:
+Just as with ``site-config.xml``, beans can be overwritten using the following locations:

 Spring Configuration Files